nabu-platform/nabu-frameworks-cdm/protected/documentation/readme.md

 - use a separate type for pulling and pushing. pulling _MUST_ be a subtype of pushing (or equal to)

+# Design Guidelines

+- always return the primary external id (and any optional ones), both in pull AND push

 # Onboarding new systems

 When you start a new cdm instance alltogether, we attempt to gather as much information as possible from all systems involved.